Murali1698/Project_management/README.md

 # ProjectMangement
-task completed in bhatat intern
+task completed for No Sql database
+I connected to mongoDB